Therapist.

 A LITTLE PART OF MY STORY

-Therapy requires compassion, curiosity and sometimes a little humor.
+I believe therapy requires compassion, curiosity and sometimes a little humor.

 Because real change usually starts the moment you stop pretending you're fine.